kp-tech/fshlvm/README.md

 The `master` branch is for the latest version of FsHlvm.

-## Build Requirements
+## Build Requirements on Linux

-Requires mono 3.0 or higher.
+Requires mono 3.4 or higher.
 Requires fsharp 3.1 or higher.
 Requires llvm-fs (packaged).

+## Build Requirements on Windows

+Requires .NET 4.5 or higher.
+Requires fsharp 3.1 or higher.
+Requires llvm-fs (packaged).

-## Execution Requirements
+## Execution Requirements on Linux

 Tested on Ubuntu 14.04 (amd64)